mr-staker/elrond-cookbook/TESTING.md

 ## Test Kitchen crash course

 A test instance is created for every platform and for every test suite, so, for 2 platform and 2 test suites there's 4 instances.
-Beware: testing all instances at the same time creates 4 observer nodes on testnet, so the hardware requirements can be substantial.
+Beware: testing all instances at the same time creates 6 nodes on testnet (2 for each observer test instance and 1 for each validator instance), so the hardware requirements can be substantial.
 Resource contention can significantly slow things down.

 ```bash
 # instance status